Maricode-40/improved-panda-game-reload/README.md

 HTML canvas element as container for graphics, then using a script for the drawing.

- < main > → game container

-< header > → live score - span text -

-< section > → play area with the panda (player), spour water (obstacle), and yatch (goal).
+→ play area with the panda (player), spour water (obstacle), and yatch (goal).

  → game-over message
  → easy instructions

-CSS3 handles the layout and visuals: Background gradient for the water/sky

-Panda, boat, and fountain displayed as images (background: url ( ...) )
+CSS3 handles the layout and visuals: Background gradient for the water/sky Panda, boat, and fountain displayed as images (background: url ( ...) )

 Positioning: Flex, rAF , TOTAL_LAPS, responsivness.